SebastianHeslinRees/Creating_Housing_Market_Areas/README.md

 - **Commuting flows**: ONS commuting Origin-destination data, England and Wales 2011 at MSOA level, aggreagated to Local Auhtority 2023 level
 - **Migration flows**: ONS Annual mid-year data on internal migration moves for England and Wales, 2023 at local authority level.
-We also use 2011 migrations flows at MSOA level to estimate internal migartion for 2023
+We also use 2011 migrations flows at MSOA level to estimate internal migartion for LA in 2023
 - **Geographic boundaries**: ONS Local Authority Districts May 2023 UK BFE V2 shapefile